vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 The method in the paper works as long as the minimum and maximum value a state can take is fed to the mixing function.
 Essentially a uniform distribution is created for the states that are not comparable and the mixing is done using the mean and variance of this distribution as state estimates for the missing states.

 For example when mixing the states of model A into model B, the states $v_x$ and $v_y$ are missing.
 The mixing function then creates a uniform distribution for these states from the minimum and maximum values of the $v_x$ and $v_y$ states.
 The mean and variance of this distribution is then used as the state estimates for the missing states before the mixing is done.
-If the
+If the min and max isn't provided however, the mixing function will copy the state estimates from the other model as is.

-This feature is the main reason the implementation is so much more complex than for the EKF and UKF.
+> This feature is the main reason the implementation is so much more complex than for the EKF and UKF.

 ##### 3 - Mode Matching
 The mode matching step is where the Kalman filter is run for each model.
 This is done in the same way as for the EKF and UKF, but for each model separately.

 ##### 4 - Update Mixing Probabilities
 The mixing probabilities are updated based on the measurements and the estimates from the mode matching step.
 This is done using the measurement model and the estimates from the mode matching step as well as the previous mixing probabilities.

 #### Usage
 The IMM filter is used in the same way as the EKF and UKF.
 The main difference is that the IMM filter needs initial state probabilities as well as an initial state estimate.
 And instead of returning a single state estimate, it returns a tuple of state estimates and weights for each model.